shafali03/CV/README.md

 ## Hobbies

 I enjoy designing and developing websites and adding new features.
-When I have spare time at home I also like baking cakes.
+In my spare time I like baking sweet dishes.